Meet the Staff

 Introducing, the Writing Center staff!
 Since clients have the option to choose specialized consultants for appointments, we wanted to provide information about our current employees.
 The Writing Center aims to diversify consultant majors, backgrounds, and levels of education, but all of them are trained and qualified to provide effective feedback in writing skills and the writing process.
 For the first couple of sessions, we suggest meeting with different consultants so that you can find the best one for you!

-Virginia Anderson is a junior who is majoring in English with an emphasis in writing and minoring in Psychology.
-Her aspiration is to go to grad school after graduating from undergrad, and obtaining her masters in English.
+Virginia is a junior who is majoring in English with an emphasis in writing and minoring in Psychology.
+Her aspiration is to go to grad school after graduating from undergrad, and obtain her masters in English.
 With this she hopes to become a high school English teacher.
 Virginia works at the Writing Center because learning how to work with and understand all the different writing styles and voices is invaluable knowledge.
 Virginia’s tutoring strengths are held in assisting the writer to enrich their voice and teach them skills that are applicable across multiple writing forms to help them grow as writers.
+She is currently on study abroad and will return to the Writing Center next semester.

 Mary Ann is a Professional Consultant in the Writing Center.
 She has been with CLU for over 11 years as an adjunct with the School of Management specializing in marketing and the foundations course for International MBA students.
 Mary Ann’s pursuit of writing best practices and grammar started in the 11th grade with a teacher who inspired the lifelong interest.
 In fact, this motivated her to specialize in education and teach English for four years before entering the marketing field.
 Mary Ann is also a writer contributing articles on behalf of business clients for a marketing firm.
 Mary Ann originally joined the Writing Center a couple years ago and recently returned.
 She is excited to offer her expertise and looks forward to working with all students.